pranavperiyasamy41/HIDDO-Project/replit.md

-# Social Explorer Platform
+# Hiddo Platform

 ## Overview

-The Social Explorer Platform is a mobile-first social exploration application that combines location-based content sharing with real-world discovery.
+Hiddo is a mobile-first social exploration application that combines location-based content sharing with real-world discovery.
 Users can create posts tied to specific locations, share stories, discover nearby content, and connect with fellow explorers.
 The platform features a clean, modern interface with both dark and light modes, progressive web app capabilities, and comprehensive social features including likes, comments, saves, and real-time notifications.

 ## User Preferences